 Cost of revenues include the amortization of rental merchandise in service and merchandise costs related to direct sales as well as labor and other production, service and delivery costs, and distribution costs associated with operating our Core Laundry Operations, Specialty Garments facilities, and First Aid locations.
-Selling and administrative costs include costs related to our sales and marketing functions as well as general and administrative costs associated with operating locations including information systems, engineering, materials management, manufacturing planning, finance, budgeting, and human resources.
+Selling and administrative costs include costs related to our sales and marketing functions as well as general and administrative costs associated with our corporate offices, non-operating environmental sites and operating locations including information systems, engineering, materials management, manufacturing planning, finance, budgeting, and human resources.